rackerlabs/support-how-to/content/how-to/cloud-databases/access-slow-query-and-general-logs-for-cloud-databases/index.md

 | --- | --- | --- |
 | `<code>log_output</code>` | `<code>'TABLE'</code>` | Tells MySQL to write logs to a table |

-For example, to create a new configuration group with trove that enables general query logging, run:
+For example, to create a new configuration group with `trove` that enables general query logging, run:

     trove configuration-create EnableGeneralLog '{"log_output":"'TABLE'","slow_query_log":1}' --datastore MySQL

 3. If necessary, attach the configuration group with these parameters to the instance for which you want to enable general query logging.
-To attach the configuration using trove, run:
+To attach the configuration by using `trove`, run:

         trove configuration-attach instanceID configID